Salmonella: What Causes Salmonella? What is the U.S. Chicken Industry Doing to Make Chicken Meat as Safe as Possible?

 But we want that experience to be safe each and every time.
-So let’s look at what salmonella is, what the chicken industry is doing to make sure your chicken is as safe as possible before it gets to your grocery cart, and what steps you can take in the home to prevent salmonella from spreading.
+So let’s look at what Salmonella is, what the chicken industry is doing to make sure your chicken is as safe as possible before it gets to your grocery store, and what steps you can take to prevent Salmonella at home.

 WHAT IS SALMONELLA?

 Salmonella is a form of bacteria that causes an infection known as Salmonellosis.
 You can get Salmonellosis by ingesting contaminated foods, being exposed to cross-contamination in the kitchen, or not properly cooking or washing raw vegetables.

 Any raw agricultural product—whether it’s fresh fruit, vegetables, fish or poultry—is susceptible to naturally occurring bacteria.
 Whether it’s labeled “organic,” “natural,” purchased in the grocery store or at your local farmers’ market, there is the potential that fresh food could make us sick if improperly handled or cooked.